barriebyron/barriebyron/README.md

 ### What I do

-:chain: Create content to attract and onboard new blockchain developers.
+⛓️ Create content to attract and onboard new blockchain developers.

 :keyboard:  Joyously craft and maintain structured, user-focused technical content to enable users to achieve their goals.